deisseroth-lab/cosmos-tools/README.md

 `ipynb/fig_cluster_summary_SINGLE_TRIAL`

 #### Optics simulations
 `matlab/scripts/trace_analysis_spont.m` (for estimating background and signal photons) `matlab/SNR/dof_snr_simulations.m` (for plotting simulations)

+## Reference:
+**Please cite this paper when you use COSMOS in your research.
+Thanks!**

+## License
+Copyright 2020 Isaac Kauvar and Tim Machado

 ## General notes:
-To run jupyer notebooks, on a remote computer, go to top directory and run: jupyter notebook --port=5558 --ip=* --no-browser
+To run jupyter notebooks, on a remote computer, go to top directory and run: jupyter notebook --port=5558 --ip=* --no-browser